 A stinging, itchy rash develops within minutes after a short period (less than 30 minutes) of sun exposure.
 The rash may look like weals and be red and swollen.
 Often the rash affects areas of exposed skin that are normally shielded from sunlight by clothing, e.g. back.
 The face and upper sides of the hands that are constantly exposed to the sun may be unaffected or only slightly affected.
 This may be put down to acclimatisation or 'hardening' of these chronically exposed areas.

 If large areas of the body are affected, the loss of fluid into the skin may result in light-headedness, headache, nausea and vomiting.

 Areas covered with thin clothing may also be affected, depending on the ultraviolet rays being emitted and the sheerness of the fabric.

 The clinical features of solar urticaria may appear similar to other photodermatoses so it is important to take an accurate history from patients.
 Defining features of solar urticaria include:

-Phototesting is used to confirm diagnosis.
+Phototesting is used to confirm the diagnosis.

 As soon as a patient is shielded from sun exposure the rash begins to disappear spontaneously within several minutes to a few hours.
 The rash clears away completely without leaving a mark.